Certified Organic from Canada.

 Flaxseed must be finely cut into a meal to get maximum benefits of the OMEGA-3 oil and dietary fiber.
 We recommend that you buy a coffee grinder and dedicate its use to grinding flax seeds.
 Once ground, the flaxseeds should be consumed quickly, as the oil inside the seeds oxidizes rapidly.

 Flaxseed is 35–40% oil so a similar amount may be omitted from any recipe requiring oil that also includes ground flaxseed.
-Similarly, about 1 Tbls. of ground flaxseed steeped in 3 Tbls. of water for 2-3 minutes will substitute for one egg in recipes.
-Flaxseed contains NO GLUTEN for those with gluten allergy.
+Similarly, about 1 Tbsp. of ground flaxseed steeped in 3 Tbsp. of water for 2-3 minutes will substitute for one egg in recipes.